godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 Don't worry if this doesn't click yet.
 We will continue to explore this over the next few sections.
-The most important fact to remember for now is that nodes exist and can be arranged this way.
+The most important fact to remember for now is that nodes exist and can be arranged in this way.

+When all of the nodes we've previously mentioned are combined, we call it a Scene.

 Scenes
 ------
+A scene always starts with one main node.
+In our case the spaceship was the main node.

 .. image:: img/scene_tree_example.png